Simon Sundström: Career

 Sundström participated in the 2,000m steeplechase in July 2015 at the Youth World Championships in Cali, Colombia.

 At the junior European Championships in Grosseto, Italy in 2017, Sundström participated in the 3,000m steeplechase and finished in sixth place overall.

-In 2019, Simon Sundström ran the 3,000m steeplechase at the U23 European Championships in Gävle.
+In 2019, Simon Sundström ran the 3,000m steeplechase at the 2019 European Athletics U23 Championships in Gävle.
 He won his trial heat and took a bronze medal in the final.